-Osteoporosis is a chronic (long-term) bone disease that occurs when the body loses too much bone or makes too little bone, or both.
+Osteoporosis is a chronic (long-term) bone disease that occurs when the body loses too much bone or makes too little bone or both.
 Osteoporosis means “porous bone,” and causes bones to become weak, brittle and break easily.

-Bones are living, growing tissue that are constantly being broken down and rebuilt.
+Bones are living, growing tissue that is constantly being broken down and rebuilt.
 Bones are built with calcium, vitamin D, phosphorus and protein.
 When the growth of new bone doesn’t keep up with the loss of old bone, osteoporosis or osteopenia usually occurs.
-The most common place for osteoporosis-related fractures are hips, wrists or spine, although bones can break anywhere in your body.
+The most common place for osteoporosis-related fractures are the hips, wrists or spine, although bones can break anywhere in your body.

 What is osteopenia?